Calcium Flakes in Swimming Pool? Causes, Clearing, and Prevention

 Mild Acid Wash: Cleaning the Electrolytic Chlorine Generator in 5 Steps

-To clean your salt cell, you will need a garden hose, Muriatic acid, and water.
+To clean your salt cell, you will need a garden hose or pressure washer, Muriatic acid, and water.
 Before handling muriatic acid, wear gloves and goggles to avoid injuries.

 1).
 Turn off your pool circulation pump, turn off the power to the saltwater chlorine generator control box if you have Hayward Aquarite, and disconnect the ionizer salt cell or Turbo Cell from the plumbing.

 2).
-Inspect for any visible Calcium scales on the plates and wash them off using a garden hose.
-Don't worry if the garden hose doesn't remove all the calcium build-ups or any visible rust, as Muriatic acid wash will remove them all.
+Inspect the plates for visible Calcium scales and wash them off using a garden hose.
+Don't worry if the garden hose doesn't remove all the calcium build-ups or visible rust, as Muriatic acid wash will.

 3).
 Add 1 gallon of water in a bucket and add 1 quarter of muriatic acid inside the bucket (4:1 water to acid) to form a mild muriatic acid.